-The Center for Cardiovascular Genetics provides genetic testing to identify an individual's inherited risk of developing a cardiovascular condition.
+The Center for Cardiovascular Genetics provides genetic evaluation and testing to identify an individual's inherited risk of developing a cardiovascular condition.

 For referrals or appointments: